GKAYED/hybrid-spec-framework/SPEC-KIT-BEST-PRACTICES.md

 ---

-## Best Practices for Using Spec Kit
+## Best practices for using Spec Kit

 ### 1. **Start with a Strong Constitution**